tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 The main limitation of this CLI tool is that it's fundamentally session based.
-You and your friend need to be connected to the same server at the same time, and chatting with eachother.
+You and your friend need to be connected to the same server at the same time, and chatting with each other.
 You can't maintain multiple conversations at the same time, besides just opening multiple versions of Nuntius in different terminals, each of which creates a new connection to the server.